 Quizzes 1 through 10 are paper quizzes and are given on Thursdays in the middle third of the class.
 Starting in Week 2, students will be given the opportunity to correct their quizzes in the last third of the Thursday class and can earn points back on their quiz for doing so accurately.
 The weekly quiz will cover the material taught in the classes held since the previous quiz; specific topics can be found in the schedule on the course website.
-Additionally, there will be a proctored ALEKS placement given in place of the Week 2 recitation which tests Calculus readiness.
-The Quiz 1 score and the ALEKS quiz score will be averaged together and recorded out of 25 points.
-All other quizzes will be worth 25 points.
+Additionally, there will be a proctored ALEKS placement given during recitation in Week 2 which tests Calculus readiness.

-Quizzes are given under testing conditions; books, notes, and calculators are not allowed unless otherwise stated.
+Quizzes are equally weighted, and are given under testing conditions; books, notes, and calculators are not allowed unless otherwise stated.
 Your performance on the quizzes prior to corrections is the best indicator of how well you are learning the course material and much more accurate than your homework score.